 International regulatory agencies developed specific follow-up recommendations for patients with metal-on-metal (MoM) hip implants, including recommendations for blood tests including specific metal ion threshold values.
 As noted earlier, there are differences between the usage and availability of metal-on-metal hip implants in the U.S. and those outside the U.S., as well as differences in laboratory practices.
 For this reason, these recommendations may not be appropriate for patients in the U.S. As noted above, several factors can impact the accuracy, reproducibility, and clinical interpretation of the test results.

-At the current time, the FDA believes there is insufficient evidence in the U.S. demonstrating a correlation between a metal ion level and the presence of localized lesions, clinical outcomes and/or the need for revision surgery.
+At the current time, there is not enough evidence in the U.S. demonstrating a correlation between a metal ion level in isolation and the presence of localized lesions, clinical outcomes and/or the need for revision surgery.